 - Bread the chicken legs for frying.
 You can bread the chicken without dipping it in a liquid, as long as the outside of the chicken is wet.
 I like to dip it in a thicker liquid, like buttermilk or an egg-milk mixture, first.
 Bread the chicken just before you are going to fry it in the oil.
 If the breading sits too long, it will get too moist.

 - Fry the chicken legs.
 I recommend using peanut oil, as long as no one is allergic.
 Otherwise, use canola or frying shortening.
-Heat up the oil on the stove until it reaches 375 degrees F. Add the chicken and begin frying it.
+Heat up the oil on the stove until it reaches 375 degrees F (Oil Thermometer on Amazon).
+Add the chicken and begin frying it.
 Try to maintain an oil temperature of around 350 degrees.
 Rotate the chicken every couple of minutes to maintain even cooking.

 - Check the internal temperature of the chicken.
 It only takes a few minutes for the chicken to begin looking like it’s done.
 To make sure, use a thermometer and check the internal temperature.
 Stick the probe in the thickest part of the chicken and check the temperature at the core, right next to the bone.
 It should be cooked to 165 degrees in order to be safe to eat.